predixdesignsystem/generator-px-comp/README.md

 # Will just clear the cache of your component
 $ bower cache clean <component>
 ```
-After you've cleaned the cache it might also be a good idea to delete that component's folder from the `components` directory.
+After you've cleaned the cache it might also be a good idea to delete that component's folder from the `bower_components` directory.
 Then you can try to run `bower install` again.

 ## Running on an existing component